adjust/ios_sdk/README.md

 ### <a id="sdk-frameworks"></a>Add iOS frameworks

-Select your project in the Project Navigator.
-In the left hand side of the main view, select your target.
-In the tab `Build Phases`, expand the group `Link Binary with Libraries`.
-On the bottom of that section click on the `+` button.
-Select the `AdSupport.framework` and click the `Add` button.
-Unless you are using tvOS, repeat the same steps to add the `iAd.framework` and `CoreTelephony.framework`.
-Change the `Status` of frameworks to `Optional`.
+1. Select your project in the Project Navigator
+2. In the left-hand side of the main view, select your target
+3. In the `Build Phases` tab, expand the `Link Binary with Libraries` group
+4. At the bottom of that section, select the `+` button
+5. Select the `AdSupport.framework`, then the `Add` button
+6. Unless you are using tvOS, repeat the same steps to add the `iAd.framework` and `CoreTelephony.framework`
+7. Change the `Status` of the frameworks to `Optional`.

 ### <a id="sdk-integrate"></a>Integrate the SDK into your app